project-chip/connectedhomeip/examples/lighting-app/nrfconnect/README.md

 >     source directory in case you have it already installed.
 > -   Likewise, `~/connectedhomeip` can be replaced with an absolute path to
 >     CHIP source directory.
+> -   `-v /dev/bus/usb:/dev/bus/usb --device-cgroup-rule 'c 189:* rmw`
-> -   `--privileged` flag can be omitted if you're not planning to flash the
+>     parameters can be omitted if you're not planning to flash the example onto
->     example onto hardware.
-The parameter gives the container access to devices
+>     hardware.
+The parameters give the container access to USB devices
->     connected to your computer when the container is started.
+>     connected to your computer such as the nRF52840 DK.
 > -   `--rm` flag can be omitted if you don't want the container to be
 >     auto-removed when you exit the container shell session.